expecto347/expecto347/README.md

 - 👋 Hi, I’m @expecto347
-- 👀 I’m interested in Matlab,Python and so on
+- 👀 I’m interested in Matlab,Python,C,and so on
 - 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me sunhaozhe347@gmail.com
+- 📫 How to reach me sunhaozhe347@gmail.com, haozhesun@mail.ustc.edu.cn

 <!---
 expecto347/expecto347 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.